Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

-Similarly, the PDFs of the magnitude of the vorticity stretching vector $|D\omega|^2$ (Fig.~\ref{enstrostr}, left) and of the cosine between vorticity $\omega$ and its stretching vector $D\omega$ (Fig.~\ref{enstrostr}, right) agree very well with canonical Eulerian results \cite[][]{ashurst,arcady}.
-The PDF of $|D\omega|^2$ is strongly leptokurtic and peaked at zero, reflecting the intermittent character of vorticity amplification along polymer trajectories.
-The PDF of $\cos(\omega,D\omega)$ is nearly indistinguishable from those Eulerian HIT results, exhibiting a strong preference for alignment.
+Similarly, the PDFs of the squared magnitude of the vorticity-stretching vector \(|D{\omega}|^2\) (Fig.~\ref{enstrostr}, left) and of the cosine between vorticity \({\omega}\) and its stretching vector \(D{\omega}\) (Fig.~\ref{enstrostr}, right) agree very well with canonical Eulerian results \cite[][]{ashurst,arcady}.
+The PDF of \(|D{\omega}|^2\) is strongly leptokurtic and peaks at zero, reflecting the intermittent character of vorticity amplification along polymer trajectories.
+The PDF of \(\cos({\omega},D{\omega})\) is nearly indistinguishable from those Eulerian HIT results, exhibiting a strong preference for alignment.

+These results show that the polymer-conditioned trajectories retain the classical HIT structure of enstrophy production, strain amplification, and vorticity stretching.
+Therefore the polymer-specific stretching behaviour reported above should not be interpreted as a consequence of sampling a qualitatively anomalous population of amplification events.
+Rather, the distinctive polymer physics enters through the orientation of the chain relative to the local strain field and through the nonlinear bead--spring response to that field.